cuppar/godot_gif/readme.md

 # Godot GIF Project

-This is a Godot gif project containing various GIF images created using Aseprite.
+This is a Godot gif project containing various GIF images created using Aseprite and the Aseprite source file.
 Below is a list of all the GIF images in this project.

 ## GIF Images